WYAB: History

-In January, 2005, WYAB's city of license was changed from Yazoo City to the town of Benton, a community approximately six miles east of Yazoo City.
+In January 2005, WYAB's city of license was changed from Yazoo City to the town of Benton, a community approximately six miles east of Yazoo City.
 This change in city of license was necessary for WYAB to move its tower approximately ten miles south of its original location.
-Then, in December, 2005, WYAB began broadcast operations from its new tower site 10 mi south of Benton.
+Then, in December 2005, WYAB began broadcast operations from its new tower site 10 mi south of Benton.

-In February, 2008, WYAB received approval from the FCC to change its broadcast frequency from 93.1 MHz to 103.9 MHz and (once again) relocate its tower closer to Flora, which is where the air studio is located.
+In February 2008, WYAB received approval from the FCC to change its broadcast frequency from 93.1 MHz to 103.9 MHz and (once again) relocate its tower closer to Flora, which is where the air studio is located.
 Concurrent with that action, the FCC allowed WYAB to change its community of license from Benton to Flora, marking the third different community of license that the station has had in its relative short history.

 On August 28, 2008, WYAB began broadcasting from a tower site approximately five miles northeast of Flora.
 Concurrent with this latest tower move, WYAB migrated formats from oldies to talk radio.
 For a short time thereafter, WYAB had still retained some ties to its oldies music origins, as it aired a weekly three-hour-long oldies show on an irregular schedule every weekend (most often dictated by its weekend sports schedule).

 Just five months later, on January 24, 2009, WYAB moved to a tower 3 mi southeast of Flora, the fourth different broadcast facility for the station.
 At the same time, WYAB announced that it would become the new flagship radio station of the Mississippi Braves minor league baseball team.

 On September 13, 2010, WYAB moved once again to a new 400 ft tower in Hinds County, approximately six miles northwest of Jackson.
-Thus, from December, 2005 to September, 2010, the station had broadcast from five different antenna locations, moving approximately 26 mi closer to Jackson (when compared to the original tower location) in the process.
+Thus, from December 2005 to September 2010, the station had broadcast from five different antenna locations, moving approximately 26 mi closer to Jackson (when compared to the original tower location) in the process.

-In November, 2022, WYAB relocated to its present tower in the Tougaloo community of north Jackson.
+In November 2022, WYAB relocated to another broadcast tower site in the Tougaloo community of north Jackson.

+On October 29, 2025, WYAB began broadcasting from its current site at a tower near Harvey Drive in Jackson.